Ultimate Hamilton Real Estate Investing Guide for 2026

 Price to rent ratio

 Price to rent ratio (p/r) is found when you take the median property price and divide it by the yearly median gross rent.
-A low p/r means that higher rents can be charged.
-You need a low p/r and larger rental rates that could pay off your property more quickly.
-Nonetheless, if p/r ratios are unreasonably low, rental rates may be higher than purchase loan payments for comparable housing.
-This can nudge tenants into buying a home and increase rental unit unoccupied rates.
-You are looking for markets with a reasonably low p/r, certainly not a high one.
+A city with low rental rates has a high p/r.
+The more rent you can collect, the faster you can pay back your investment.
+You do not want a p/r that is low enough it makes acquiring a house better than renting one.
+This can push renters into buying a residence and inflate rental unoccupied rates.
+You are searching for cities with a moderately low p/r, certainly not a high one.

 Median Gross Rent